cazala/synaptic/docs/testing.md

   drawing-oriented examples, evaluates 100 held-out MNIST samples, and lets you draw a digit.
 Strokes are centered, scaled to 28×28, and averaged to the same 14×14 input representation used for training.
-- MNIST to Neural CA trains a direct 196→196→10 classifier whose middle stage is a wrapped, symmetric 3×3 convolution with only three tied parameters: corner, edge, and center.
-After a frozen-kernel readout warm-up, WebGPU fine-tunes the kernel and copies those three values unchanged into `@cazala/automata` direct Neural mode.
-Synaptic `tanh` and Automata activation `1` implement the same activation.
-The page visualizes the learned kernel, classifies one held-out sample per digit, and can seed the live three-channel CA with any sample or independent color noise.
-The 10-way classifier readout is deliberately not transferred because it is not part of the local CA rule.
+- MNIST to Neural CA trains and compares both Neural substrates from `@cazala/automata@0.2.0`.
+Direct mode uses a wrapped, symmetric 3×3 convolution with only three tied parameters: corner, edge, and center.
-  This experiment uses direct mode because `@cazala/automata@0.1.0` does not expose a public setter for the private MLP weights in Neural network mode.
-A hidden Neural CA experiment would first require an injectable network-weight artifact API in Automata (or a custom Automaton descriptor).
+  Network mode reproduces Automata's exact identity/Sobel-x/Sobel-y/symmetric perception order and trains a spatially shared 12→8→3 MLP.
+After frozen-rule readout warm-ups, WebGPU fine-tunes the transferable parameters.
+The mode switch injects either the three direct weights or the network kernel plus its row-major matrices and biases into a live three-channel Neural CA. Synaptic `tanh` and Automata activation `1` are equivalent.
+Matrix heatmaps make the network artifact visible, and held-out digit seeds or independent color noise reveal each rule's recurrent dynamics.
+The 10-way classifier readout is deliberately not transferred because it is not part of either local CA rule.
 - Sequence recall trains the length 4→10 DSR curriculum, then animates random length-10 sequences one symbol at a time.
 Colored inputs and outputs make targets, distractors, prompts, silence, and recall errors visible.